Things to see and visit in Provence

 Pont du Gard (30) Just outside modern-day Provence, 11 miles west of Avignon, this dramatic Roman aqueduct is listed as a UNESCO world heritage site.

-Saint-Rémy de Provence (13) Roman remains.
+Saint-Rémy de Provence (13) Roman remains (see Roman France)

 Saintes-Maries-de-la-Mer (13) is a small village on the coast in the Camargue, with a fortified church: it is famous as a pilgrimage spot for Gypsies or Roms, who come here from all over Europe each year in May, for the festival of Saint Sara.
+See Camargue

 Tarascon (13) City on the banks of the Rhone, with a remarkable mediaeval fortress.